mtrebi/Rasterizer/README.md

 # Future work

 * Shadow maps
+* Use Quaternions for rotations to avoid gimbal lock
 * Point lights with omnidirectional shadows (using cubemaps) and attenuation
 * Alpha blending
 * Sky boxes